jorishr/notes-on-backend/databases/sql/sql.md

 ## Data types
 Each field can hold different data-types.
 For each data-type there are multiple options that can have consequences for the data consumption.
 - numeric data: int (32-bit integer), bigint (64-bit integer), tinyint (8-bit integer), decimal, float (for scientific precision calculations). `Tinyint` may be statuscode 1-10 for example.
 With `decimal`(a,b) you have to specify the max number size of digits(a) of which (b) are after the decimal point. `Int` will show up in the table as `int(10)`.
 Int will always be able store a 32-bit integer.
 The number refers to the DISPLAY WIDTH, the maximum of digits that can be displayed.
-This is not very commonly used but if you would zeropad your numbers, one would be written as 9 zero's and 1 or 88 would be 0000000088.
+This is not very commonly used but if you would zero-pad your numbers, one would be written as 9 zero's and 1 or 88 would be 0000000088.

 - strings: `text` (max 64kb size), `mediumtext` (max 16mb size), `longtext`, `varchar` (variable length strings).
 With `varchar(50)` you need to specify a max length but it consumes the space of the actual length.
 Each row in mysql has a limited size and the varchar max you specify is taken into account there. `Text` on the other hand stores a pointer reference to the actual text stored not in the row but elsewhere.